Planar Calibration

 Planar ChArUco

 Combines a chessboard pattern with ArUco markers.
-The markers identify which corners are visible, so detection works with partial occlusion and at oblique viewing angles.
+Detection uses OpenCV's cv2.CharucoDetector; the markers identify which corners are visible, so detection works with partial occlusion and at oblique viewing angles.
+Grid indices come directly from the global corner ids -- the grid needs zero clicks.

 Parameters